heyitsak/docker-webprojects/wordpress-compose/README.md

-**Run WordPress in an isolated environment built with Docker containers.**
+### Run WordPress in an isolated environment built with Docker containers

 Notes:
 * The docker volumes db_data and wordpress_data persists updates made by WordPress to the database, as well as the installed themes and plugins.